What is fleet telematics?

 5. User-friendly interface

-A user-friendly interface makes your workflow easier.
-Fleet management software provides all the crucial insights effortlessly to change the way of manage your operations.
 For a better experience, opt for mobile devices that allow you to change between desktops, tablets, and phones.
 With just a single click, you can access this important data anytime and anywhere.
 It not only boosts customer service but also encourages drivers and optimizes overall operations.

 Which vehicles can telematics be used for?